 Q. I already have locks but I’m having problems.
 My consultant is not listening to my concerns.
 What can I do?

-If you feel uneasy about it, consider getting a second opinion from another consultant.
-Sometimes a new set of eyes can help make sense of the situation and put you at ease with what’s going on with your hair.
+If you feel uneasy about it, consider getting a second opinion from another consultant and perhaps one who may be more experienced.
+Sometimes a new set of eyes can help make sense of a situation and put you at ease with what’s going on with your hair.